Wheelers Hill: History

-Wheelers Hill was almost certainly named after James Wheeler, who was an early settler in the Dandenong area.
-James came out from Kilbride townland, Cavan, Ireland.
+Wheelers Hill was named after James Wheeler in 1888, who was an early settler in the Dandenong area.
+Wheeler came out from Kilbride townland, Cavan, Ireland.
 James married Ellen Reilly née Glynn in 1848 after the death of her husband, Bernard.
 There was a five-room house on a creek that went down to the Dandenong Creek not far down the road from the Post Office.
-James had a disagreement with Joseph Jell about the cutting of trees which led to the lands being surveyed.
-James sold the land in 1854 and moved to Woodend.
+Wheeler had a disagreement with Joseph Jell about the cutting of trees which led to the lands being surveyed.
+He sold the land in 1854 and moved to Woodend.

 The Wheelers Hill Hotel was a post office and stopping point for farmers before a 6 to 8-hour drive to the city by horse to sell their goods.
 The Wheelers Mansion was destroyed by a fire in the late 1920s.
 The house was located somewhere to the south of the Wheelers Hill Library.
 The Post Office opened on 1 January 1869 but was called Mulgrave until 1888.

-Wheelers Hill was the last suburb of the now Monash City Council to be linked up to the electricity grid.
-This is because, at the time, there was a dispute between the Shire of Mulgrave and the Council of Waverley on whose suburb it was.
-The main roads in Wheelers Hill were named after landowners and run along the boundaries of old orchards and farms.

-In Columbia Park on Jells Road, there are steps and a brick outline indicating where "Bellenden" homestead once stood.
-This was a solid brick home reportedly built for W.D.
-Robertson, a retired Melbourne baker.
-It had a tower which gave a commanding view of the Dandenong Ranges.
-During World War II, the building was in use as a home for children with infantile paralysis, then known as "spastic" babies.
-When the mothers were needed to work on the farms left idle by the men who had gone to war, their special-needs babies were cared for at Columbia Park.
-The house was occupied by a family named Jungwirth post-war and was in ruins by the time V.F.L Park was built nearby.

 Today

 Wheelers Hill is home to Jells Park, a major recreational facility of over 127 hectares.
 It contains 9 km of cycle paths and walking tracks which surround a large lake.
 Wheelers Hill is known for its trees.
-Parklands make up 31% of the total area of Wheelers Hill.